gitdigit/gitdigit/README.md

  For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/jennifer-kouassi-534434233/).

- Last update on Sun Jan 19 2025
+ Last update on Mon Jan 20 2025

-**347 day before 2026 ⏱** days before new years
+**346 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with hate, by Jennifer's bot
+🤖 This README.md is updated with wickedness, by Jennifer's bot